dst4l/dst4l/_speakers/stavris.md

 role: Workshop trainer
 ---

-how to use Tableau in your work life.. hands on workshop
+How to use Tableau in your work life..

-Longer introduction goes here Lorem ipsum kja sdfkjh askhj akjsh flkjahs ælajhs dfklj haskjhf asdf
+Hands on workshop.